crschnick/pdx_unlimiter/README.md

 ## Ironman converter

-Internally, the Pdx-Unlimiter uses [Rakaly](https://github.com/rakaly) tools to convert any ironman savegame into a text-based, non-ironman savegame.
+Internally, the Pdx-Unlimiter uses the [pdx.tools](https://pdx.tools/) melter to convert any ironman savegame into a text-based, non-ironman savegame.
-It also provides an easy-to-use frontend for the Rakaly Ironman converter, i.e. a graphical user interface to convert your own ironman savegames into playable and editable non-ironman savegames.
+It provides an easy-to-use frontend for the pdx.tools Ironman converter, i.e. a graphical user interface to convert your own ironman savegames into playable and editable non-ironman savegames.